aditosoftware/docker-icinga2/README.md

     AD_BIND_PW=PASSWORDHERE (optional)

+  Enable Graphite

+    ICINGA2_FEATURE_GRAPHITE=1

+  Graphite Port

+    GRAPHITE_PORT=2003

   Graphite host with port.
 Graphite is installed in container you need to change here the ip to Docker container and port

-    GRAPHITE_HOST=192.168.100.203:80
+    GRAPHITE_HOST=192.168.100.203:80 (Website port)

   Notification Periode (0 for disable, default 30Min)(optional).
 If set to 0, Icinga will send notificaton only if status of service is changed.